HiZollo/Games/docs/classes/games.md

 - The loser of the game
 - Type: [Player](./struct.md/#Player) | null

-### .occupiedCount
-- The number of occupied grids
-- Type: number

 ### .ongoing
 - Whether the game is ongoing
 - Type: boolean